Eugen Sänger: Early career

 In 1932 Sänger became a member of the SS and was also a member of the NSDAP.

 Sänger made rocket-powered flight the subject of his thesis, but it was rejected by the university as too fanciful.

-In 1928 and 1929 the Opel RAK group around Fritz von Opel had already realized the world's first manned rocket planes and demonstrated the Opel RAK.1, designed by Julius Hatry and piloted by Fritz von Opel, before a huge crowd and world media in attendance to the public.

 Sänger was allowed to graduate when he submitted a far more mundane paper on the statics of wing trusses.
 Sänger would later publish his rejected thesis under the title Raketenflugtechnik ("Rocket Flight Engineering") in 1933.
 In 1935 and 1936, he published articles on rocket-powered flight for the Austrian journal Flug ("Flight").
-These attracted the attention of the Reichsluftfahrtministerium (RLM, or "Reich Aviation Ministry") which saw Sänger's ideas as a potential way to accomplish the goal of building a bomber that could strike the United States from Germany (the Amerika Bomber project).
+These attracted the attention of the Reichsluftfahrtministerium (RLM, or "Reich Aviation Ministry") which saw Sänger's ideas as a potential way to accomplish the goal of building a bomber that could strike the United States from Germany (the Amerikabomber project).
 The RLM gave him a research institute near Braunschweig and also built a liquid oxygen plant and a test stand for a 100 tonne thrust engine.
 At the time, Sänger's hiring was opposed by Wernher von Braun, who felt that his own work was being duplicated and may have seen the Austrian and his work as a threat to his own dominance of the field.